Oktobrfest/overwatch-service/README.md

 It includes features for both backend services and frontend interfaces and injests MQTT data.
 Was created as part of a security keypad authentication system originally and morphed into a more broad MQTT injestion and logging platform at which point it was also used it to log various sensor data from rasberry pi devices such as temp/humidity/wind sensors.
 Note An intercom component was started but NOT FINISHED!
+Ditto for the Frontend poriton.
+This project works as is, but can be considered in the Alpha stage.
+Essentially abandoned for the time being unless someone wants to collaborate on finishing this up with me.

 ## Core Features:
 Authentication: Users authenticate via email/password, and devices via unique pins, with JWT tokens for session security.